Mycology Research » Mushroom Strains » PSILOCYBE CUBENSIS ANALYSIS

 OVERVIEW:

 Psilocybe cubensis is a species of psychedelic mushroom whose principal active compounds are psilocybin and psilocin.
 Commonly called magic mushrooms, “little flowers”, or gold caps, it belongs to the Hymenogastraceae family of fungi and was previously known as Stropharia cubensis.
-It is the most well known psilocybin mushroom on earth, mainly due to its wide distribution and ease of cultivation (1).
+It is the most well known psilocybin mushroom on earth, mainly due to its wide distribution and ease of cultivation and the availability of its mushroom spores (1).
 In Albert Hoffmans’ “Plants Of The Gods”, we learn of the earliest isolation of psilocybin.
 The text notes that in 1957 psilocybin was first isolated from the Psilocybe mexicana mushroom (2).
 More than 182 species of fungi are known to contain the tryptamine alkaloids psilocin and/or psilocybin.
 They are known as Agaricales, and include the genera Psilocybe (117 species), Gymnopilus (13 species), Panaeolus (7 species), Copelandia (12 species), Hypholoma (6 species), Pluteus (6 species), Inocybe (6 species), Conocybe (4 species), and Agrocybe, Galerina and Mycena (one each).
 (3).

 PSYCHOTROPIC ANALYSIS: